openhab/openhab1-addons/bundles/binding/org.openhab.binding.fritzbox/README.md

 ## Prerequisites

-Note that this binding requires you to enable telnet on your FRITZ!Box, for which, due to security reasons, support has been dropped in firmware version 06.25 and later.

-Instead, you may use the [Fritzbox binding (using TR06 protocol)](./fritzboxtr0641).

-### Prepare your Fritzbox

 * Enable telnet: from a phone connected to the FRITZ!Box, dial `#96*7*` to enable telnet, dial `#96*8*` to disable
+    Note: support for enabling telnet on the FRITZ!Box has been dropped due to security reasons in firmware version 06.25 and later.
+The [Fritzbox binding (using TR06 protocol)](https://www.openhab.org/addons/bindings/fritzboxtr0641/) may be a suitable replacement.

 * Activate user login: FRITZ!Box-Benutzer -> Anmeldung im Heimnetz -> Anmeldung mit dem FRITZ!Box-Kennwort

 ## Binding Configuration